invictatouch/website/content/join.md

 fitness sessions during the winter months.
 See below for a full breakdown of the year's training sessions.

-Members will receive top coaching from England Touch players.
-They are dedicated to help individuals come together, develop skills and improve abilities in a social and welcoming environment.
+Members will receive coaching from England Touch players who will help develop your skills in a welcoming and social environment.
 We offer a range of different player pathways &mdash; including junior, development, elite, and senior levels &mdash; with a focus on providing opportunities for all members to progress and compete at their desired